Azure/azure-webjobs-sdk-extensions/README.md

 }
 ```

-#### Sql Query Support
+#### SQL Query Support

-If you need to make a query to return many Documents from Document DB, use the `SqlQuery` property on the `DocumentDBAttribute`.
+If you need to make a query to return many Documents from Azure Cosmos DB, use the `SqlQuery` property on the `DocumentDBAttribute`.
 This property supports runtime binding, so the example below will replace `{QueueTrigger}` with the value from the queue message.
-In order to prevent injection attacks, any binding string used in the `SqlQuery` property is replaced with a [`SqlParameter`](https://azure.microsoft.com/en-us/blog/announcing-sql-parameterization-in-documentdb/) before being sent to your Document DB database.
-Queries must be of type `JArray` or `IEnumerable<T>`, where `T` is a type supported by Document DB (such as `Document`, `JObject`, or your own custom type).
+In order to prevent injection attacks, any binding string used in the `SqlQuery` property is replaced with a [`SqlParameter`](https://azure.microsoft.com/en-us/blog/announcing-sql-parameterization-in-documentdb/) before being sent to your database.
+Queries must be of type `JArray` or `IEnumerable<T>`, where `T` is a supported type, such as `Document`, `JObject`, or your own custom type.
 If you want to return all documents in a collection, you can remove the `SqlQuery` property and use `JArray` or `IEnumerable<T>` as your parameter type.
 ```csharp
 public static void ReadDocument(
     [QueueTrigger("sample")] string trigger,